abhinav-upadhyay/cmonkey/README.md

 - clone or download the code from github
 - run `make` to build the code

+## TESTS
+Tests are implemented in files ending with \_tests.c.
+No frameworks are used to write tests.
+Tests are built with the normal build and can be executed by running each of the test programs one by one.
+For example:

+`bin/parser_tests` - will execute the parser tests

 ## Running as REPL
 execute `bin/monkey`